 Caritas Australia stands in solidarity with Ukraine

-Caritas Ukraine will assist the most vulnerable through providing essential emergency response, including emergency shelters, food relief packages and cash distributions.
-In addition, Caritas Ukraine continues to support impacted communities with the long-term impacts of protracted conflict, including WASH, education and healthcare.
+In addition, Caritas Ukraine continues to support impacted communities with the long-term impacts of protracted conflict, including Water, Sanitation and Hygiene, education and healthcare.